dworthen/node-kepler/readme.md

 # Kepler v0.2.x

-#### Kepler is still very much in alpha phase and is not ready for production.
+#### Kepler is under heavy development, the API is subject to change.

 Kepler is a collection of connect middleware designed to serve up a directory of markdown files (.md) as a blog.